iluvjava/Maths/Notebook 2.0/AMATH 515/Generalized Linear Model.md

 In addition, one of the major idea exploited here is: MLE (Maximal Likelihood Estimator).
 See [[Maximal Likelihood Estimator]] for more.

+In addition, it's better to understand the usual linear model, [[Linear Regression]].

 ---

 ### Intro